Set up Power BI Embedded

-If you didn't use the Power BI embedded analytics setup tool, use the procedure in this section to manually register an Azure AD app.
+If you didn't use the Power BI embedded analytics setup tool, use the procedure in this section to manually register a Microsoft Entra app.
 But take these steps only if you're creating one of the following solutions:

 - An embed-for-your-organization application